astralord/astralord.github.io/_posts/2022-05-01-visual-guide-to-statistics-part-iv-foundations-of-testing.md

 for $\vartheta_1 > \vartheta_0$ and
  $$\varphi'(x) = 1_{\lbrace T(x) < c'\}} + \gamma'(x) 1_{\{T(x) = c'\rbrace} $$ for $\vartheta_1 < \vartheta_0$.
 This is not possible.

-There exists a theorem for one-parametric exponential family with density
+There is a theorem for one-parametric exponential family with density

 $$p_\vartheta(x) = c(\vartheta)h(x)\exp(Q(\vartheta) T(x))$$